Announcing New President of LOGISTEC Environmental and SANEXEN: Kevin Bourbonnais

 Announcing New President of LOGISTEC Environmental and SANEXEN: Kevin Bourbonnais Français

 MONTRÉAL, Sept.
-16, 2019 /CNW Telbec/ - SANEXEN Environmental Services Inc. ("SANEXEN").is pleased to announce that Kevin Bourbonnais has accepted the role of President of LOGISTEC Environmental Services Inc. ("LOGISTEC ENVIRONMENTAL") and SANEXEN Environmental Services Inc. ("SANEXEN").
+16, 2019 /CNW Telbec/ - LOGISTEC Corporation ("LOGISTEC") is pleased to announce that Kevin Bourbonnais has accepted the role of President of LOGISTEC Environmental Services Inc. ("LOGISTEC ENVIRONMENTAL") and SANEXEN Environmental Services Inc. ("SANEXEN").

 Kevin's appointment is a clear reflection of SANEXEN's current state: ready to take on the future and work closely with our customers and partners to deliver consistent growth for the next years.